alexben300502/starrr/README.md

 ![Image37](images/Image37.png)

-Step n°6: Accessing prometheus UI with localhost:9090 <br>
+6. Accessing prometheus UI with localhost:9090 <br>

 ![Image40](images/Image40.png)

-Step n°7: Checking prometheus status
+7. Checking prometheus status

 ![Image41](images/Image41.png)

-Step n°8: Link in Graphana to Prometheus server
+8. Link in Graphana to Prometheus server

 To be able to do the link between them we go on Graphana in settings and data Source and we put <br>
 into the HTTP part the url of prometheus local host which is : http://localhost:9090 <br>

 ![Image42](images/Image42.png)

-Step n°9: Creating Alerts
+9. Creating Alerts

 We started by choosing a dashboard and importing it on graphana by its ID. <br>
 Our dashboard represents average rate of received bytes over time <br>